mrwweb/the-events-calendar-reset/README.md

 ### 2.0.2 (June 7, 2023)

+- New function in mu-plugin to replace wrapping `section` with a `div` for better semantics
 - Move custom properties in `_tec-inherit-values.css` to the `body` instead of `:root` so they have access to `theme.json` values set on `body`
 - Make sure the datetime block children inherit `font-size` from the body (or block parent)
 - Replace hard-coded namespace with `__NAMESPACE__` to avoid problem when changing namespace